 History & Location

 Worlds End?
 Whirls End?
 Whirl’s Glen?
-Apparently, at the onset of its development in the late 1800s & early 1900s, the park went by quite a few different (although real similar!) names.
-They finally settled on Worlds End in 1943, and the name has stuck.
+At the onset of its development in the late 1800s & early 1900s, the park went by quite a few different (although really similar!) names.
+The state finally settled on Worlds End in 1943, and the name has stuck.

 As in our other state park histories, you can probably guess what happened next…

 The Civilian Conservation Corps moved in & got to work!
 They built the park up – including replacing trees & putting in roads & trails – and left a fantastically rustic, tucked-in-the-woods place to enjoy!

 Worlds End State Park has lots of riverbank for fishing and a really odd beach (no pets, as usual!) for swimming, plus a small gift shop, concession stand, pavilions and a campground.